 Treatment focuses on the signs and symptoms of toxicity.
 As with other causes of sympathomimetic toxicity, initial management includes control of the agitation to prevent other complications (eg, rhabdomyolysis).
 Benzodiazepines are the first-line therapy for agitation; large repeated doses may be required.
 Severe hyperthermia requires evaporative cooling techniques.
 Hypertonic sodium may be useful for MDMA-associated cerebral edema and seizures.

-In addition to the medical complications associated with chronic methamphetamine use, ...
+In addition to the medical complications associated ...